 Allow yourself 1 hour cooking time and you’re good to go.
 As well as the hour, allow time for the dish to cool down.
 That’s when it reaaaally gets scrumptious!

-I like to eat this cold just as much (if not more!) as I do hot, so I make it, let it cool, then eat it the next day, served at room temperature with a gluten free wrap.
+I like to eat this cold just as much (if not more!) as I do hot, so I make it (and eat a little of course!), let it cool, then eat it the next day, served at room temperature with a gluten free wrap.

 If you don’t have an hour to spare, you can add chickpeas to this delicious tofu scramble and have a similar snack in just minutes, which will also taste good hot or cold.